‘Bunny hugger’: Greta Thunberg trolls Boris Johnson with new Twitter bio

 “The embarrassment of this just raised the earth’s temperature by another 0.5 degrees,” said Jonathan Lis, deputy director of the pro-European think tank British Influence, who retweeted Johnson’s bunny-hugging comments.

-While Johnson is renowned for his clownish antics - thought to be carefully cultivated - his government is also keen to show it’s serious about tackling climate change and wants to brandish its green credentials ahead of the U.K.-hosted international climate summit, known as COP26.
+While Johnson is renowned for his clownish antics — thought to be carefully cultivated — his government is also keen to show it is serious about tackling climate change and wants to brandish its green credentials ahead of an international climate summit, known as COP26, to be hosted by the United Kingdom.

 Earlier this week, the British government announced it would reduce emissions by 78 percent by 2035, compared with 1990 levels.
 The target was welcomed by environmental groups, but they also pointed out that the British government is struggling to meet its existing, less ambitious climate goals.

-Meanwhile on Thursday, Thunberg was testifying before a House subcommittee where she urged U.S. lawmakers to do more dramatically lower carbon emissions and live up to pledges made in Paris agreement.
+Meanwhile on Thursday, Thunberg was testifying before a House subcommittee where she urged U.S. lawmakers to do more to dramatically lower carbon emissions and live up to pledges made in the Paris agreement.

-“Either you do this, or you’re going to have to start to explain to your children, and the most effected people, why you are surrendering on the 1.5 degree target, giving up without even trying,” she said.
+“Either you do this, or you’re going to have to start to explain to your children, and the most affected people, why you are surrendering on the 1.5-degree target, giving up without even trying,” she said.

 “To be honest,” she added, “I don’t believe for a second that you will actually do this.”